Azure/bicep-types-az/generated/servicefabric/microsoft.servicefabric/2020-03-01/types.md

 ## ClusterUpgradeDeltaHealthPolicy
 ### Properties
-* **applicationDeltaHealthPolicies**: [Dictionary<string,ApplicationDeltaHealthPolicy>](#dictionarystringapplicationdeltahealthpolicy): Defines a map that contains specific application delta health policies for different applications.
+* **applicationDeltaHealthPolicies**: [ApplicationDeltaHealthPolicyMap](#applicationdeltahealthpolicymap): Defines a map that contains specific application delta health policies for different applications.
 Each entry specifies as key the application name and as value an ApplicationDeltaHealthPolicy used to evaluate the application health when upgrading the cluster.
 The application name should include the 'fabric:' URI scheme.
 The map is empty by default.